terrorizer1980/seraph-id-sdk/README.md

 ## Testing

 Before executing unit tests, please make sure to have:
-- Issuer's smart contract deployed on your network.
+- Both the smart contract of Issuer and RootOfTrust are deployed on your network.
 - Network information and test data maintained properly in `__tests__/test-data.json` file.

 ```sh